CovertLab/mboc_synergy_analysis/README.md

 Dependencies
 ------------

-This code was written for Python 2.
+This code was written for Python 2 -- it should at least work with 2.7.15.
 The following packages are required:

 ```
 numpy
 matplotlib
 cython
-distutils
 scipy
 ```